Officers Won't Face Federal Charges in Alton Sterling Shooting

-The Justice Department will not pursue charges against two officers involved in the fatal shooting of a black man outside a Baton Rouge, Louisiana, convenience store last year, according to reports.
+The Justice Department will not pursue charges against two officers involved in the fatal shooting of a Black man outside a Baton Rouge, LA, convenience store last year, according to reports.

 Prosecutors have decided there isn't enough evidence to bring civil rights charges over the July 5, 2016, police shooting of Alton Sterling, sources told The New York Times and The Washington Post.
 The Sterling family had yet to be informed of the decision Tuesday evening, the Post reported.

-Note: Update: Officials confirmed on Wednesday there won't be any charges against the police officers involved in the death of Alton Sterling, the Black man who was fatally shot in Louisiana last summer, CNN reported.